Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Numerical verification

 Quantitative comparison from the CFD-DEM shows good agreement with DNS benchmarks: maximum velocity deviation \(<5\%\) throughout all phases, accurate prediction of collision time (\(\SI{0.35}{\second}\), within 5\% of DNS), and correct post-collision behavior.
 The verification confirms that the IB method accurately resolves: (1) long-range wake-mediated hydrodynamic interactions, (2) transition from independent to coupled settling, (3) contact collision dynamics, and (4) momentum transfer during tumbling.
-Flow field snapshots in~\Cref{fig:N3} show particle positions and velocity contours at representative times of (\(t = \SI{0.0}{\second}\), \SI{0.14}{\second}, \SI{0.35}{\second}, \SI{0.7}{\second}), illustrating the progressive wake entrainment mechanism and collision-induced flow reorganization.
+Flow field snapshots in~\Cref{fig:NS3} in SM show particle positions and velocity contours at representative times of (\(t = \SI{0.0}{\second}\), \SI{0.14}{\second}, \SI{0.35}{\second}, \SI{0.7}{\second}), illustrating the progressive wake entrainment mechanism and collision-induced flow reorganization (see movie M2 in the SM).